Spacecowboi/learning-journal/README.md

 - **Look at each failure as a learning opportunity**
 - **Criticism can be your greatest tool**
   - Remember not to take things personally, especially in a professional environment

+My name is Anthony Cunningham.
+I am an aspiring developer, a loving husband, and I want to change the future.
+I'm hoping that Github and all the tools and skills I will be learning will help to build a brighter tomorrow.
+This is the way.